mpkelly/react-tree/README.md

 - [x] Custom sorting functions
 - [x] Simple, declarative Schema
 - [x] Exports utilities for working with nodes
+- [x] Multi-select and multi-drag and drop
+- [x] Keyboard support, including navigating, selecting, copying/cutting and pasting
 - [ ] Dropping at precise locations in target
-- [ ] Multi-select and multi-drag and drop
-- [ ] Keyboard support and better a11y
 - [ ] Performance testing and optimisation

-I wrote this for [Journal](https://github.com/mpkelly/Journal), another side-project of mine, and didn't immediately add the last few features but they will be added once I have relaunched Journal this month.
+I wrote this for [Journal](https://github.com/mpkelly/Journal), another side-project of mine, and didn't need to drop a precise locations but may add this in future.

 ### API

 #### Nodes

-To make use of the tree you just need to provide an array of `FlatNodes`.
+To make use of the tree you just need to provide an array of [FlatNodes](https://github.com/mpkelly/react-tree/blob/master/packages/react-tree/src/Node.ts).

 ```TypeScript